 2) Valid driver’s license

 At this time you will be given a car number.
 This number is assigned to you for the season, so remember it and registration will be faster.
 You must display your car number while competing.
 You can tape your number to a window, write it in shoe polish, or use your own pre-made numbers.
 You will also be given a course map and a time card.
-You must fill out the card completely - especially the car model and color, as they will be used to identify your car on the race track.
+If you hadn’t pre-registered, you must fill out the timing card, particularly the car make, model, and color, as they will be used to identify your car on the race track.
 Do not lose this card.
 Once you have completed the card, you can then prepare your car for racing and bring it to the technical inspection area.

 PM Session 12:00-1:00 PM